aruncdl/arunblog/content/post/cast-iron-dosa/index.md

 1. Make the batter yourself
 2. Invest in a good cast iron dosa tawa

-On this, I'll entertain no debate. **Nothing beats a cast iron tawa in the quality of dosa is produces**.
+On this, I'll entertain no debate. **Nothing beats a cast iron tawa in the quality of dosa it produces**.
 Now let's get into the details of each step.

 #### How to make the best dosa batter?